3DOM-FBK/deep-image-matching/README.md

 | ------------------------------------------------ | ---------------------------------------------------- |
 | <img src='assets/temple_rsift.gif' height="165"> | <img src='assets/temple_superglue.gif' height="165"> |

+**Note: We are carrying out some major updates in deep-image-matching, so the program may collapse.
+We will release a new fully working version soon.
+Thanks for you patience.**

 Multivew matcher for SfM software.
 Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
 It supports both CLI and GUI.
 Feel free to collaborate!

 **Please, note that `deep-image-matching` is under active development** and it is still in an experimental stage.
 If you find any bug, please open an issue.